yosemitebandit/vebsite/readme.md

     $ hugo --theme=pasture --verbose

-or with the power of fabric:
+or, with the power of fabric, build and deploy:

     $ fab oak build deploy